Unveiling the Benefits of Social Support for Mental Health and Brain Function

 Their influence is profound and pervasive – shaping our perceptions, behaviours, and coping mechanisms.

-When family dynamics are healthy and supportive, they bolster resilience against stress, thereby promoting improved mental health outcomes.
+When are healthy and supportive, they bolster resilience against stress, thereby promoting improved mental health outcomes.

 Cultural influences also play a pivotal part in the therapeutic process, as they shape our understanding of what constitutes’support’.’